ikathuria/SelfMed/README.md

 ---

-<p align="center"> 🤖 A medical assistant to self diagnose and self treat yourself right fom home.
+<p align="center"> 🤖 A medical assistant to self diagnose and self treat yourself right from home.
     <br>
 </p>